 The small wings are what make this a hands-free product, as they’re meant to tuck underneath the labia majora (you can move the labia minora around the other side of the wings for a more snug fit, if your anatomy allows).
 The actual vibrator is meant to sit on the outside of the vulva, wherever feels best to the user.
 You can also position it upside down for a different sensation (it wouldn’t stay for me in this position but bodies are different).

 I kept my expectations low for its ability to stay in place during use, but I was pleasantly surprised.
 That being said, this product isn’t magic, so the more slippery things get the more likely it is to slide around.
 It also won’t stay in place well in positions that place your legs far apart, since it has nothing to hold on to.
+The biggest point of frustration for me with the Eva is that it can be hard to regulate the pressure when using it, which makes or breaks my ability to orgasm.

 Overall, the Eva II is a great product for anyone, coupled or otherwise, who’s interested in trying out something hands-free that still has a lot of power.
 The uses are endless, since it uses your own body to stay put, which adds a bit of creativity to both solo sessions and good times with someone else.